open-resources/dash_curriculum/_sources/part1/chapter2.md

 ```
 Dash apps require some libraries to run, which we import in the above code.
 Let's examine each library, one by one:
 - **Dash** is the framework which is required to develop the App
-- **dcc** stands for dash_core_components which is a module that gives access to many interactive components that are used in Dash apps and will be introduced in Chapter 3.
+- **dcc** stands for dash_core_components which is a module that gives access to many interactive components that are used in Dash apps.
 - Via the **dash_bootstrap_components** module, it is possible to incorporate Boostrap components into the App making it easier to customise the app layout and giving you access to additional components not found in Dash Core Components

 ### 2.1.2 Initialise the App